Stuart period: Foreign policy

 Stuart England was primarily consumed with internal affairs.
 King James I (reigned 1603–25) was sincerely devoted to peace, not just for his three kingdoms of England, Scotland and Ireland, but for Europe as a whole.
 He disliked Puritans and Jesuits alike, because of their eagerness for warfare.
 He called himself "Rex Pacificus" ("King of peace.")
 At the time, Europe was deeply polarised, and on the verge of the massive Thirty Years' War (1618–1648), with the smaller established Protestant states facing the aggression of the larger Catholic empires.
 On assuming the throne, James made peace with Catholic Spain, and made it his policy to marry his son to the Spanish Infanta (princess) Maria Anna in the "Spanish Match".
-The marriage of James' daughter Princess Elizabeth to Frederick V, Elector Palatine on 14 February 1613 was more than the social event of the era; the couple's union had important political and military implications.
+The marriage of James' daughter Princess Elizabeth to Elector Frederick V of the Palatinate on 14 February 1613 was more than the social event of the era; the couple's union had important political and military implications.
 Across Europe, the German princes were banding together in the Protestant Union, headquartered in Heidelberg, the capital of the Electoral Palatinate.
 King James calculated that his daughter's marriage would give him diplomatic leverage among the Protestants.
 He thus planned to have a foot in both camps and be able to broker peaceful settlements.
 In his naïveté, he did not realise that both sides were playing him as a tool for their own goal of achieving the destruction of the other side.
 Spain's ambassador Diego Sarmiento de Acuña, 1st Count of Gondomar knew how to manipulate the king.
 The Catholics in Spain, as well as the Emperor Ferdinand II, the Vienna-based leader of the Habsburgs and head of the Holy Roman Empire, were both heavily influenced by the Catholic Counter-Reformation.
 They had the goal of expelling Protestantism from their domains.